Welcome to the WCSA welfare page! Here you will find an outline of services and support available to you both in and out of college.

 Welfare: My role involves keeping an eye on the welfare and wellbeing of all students in College, which I do with continued welfare training from CUSU.
 Part of the training means that I am able to provide students with confidential welfare support so feel free to contact me with absolutely anything you need to talk about.

-Equality & Diversity: Being EDO entails representing all minority groups within the college.
+Equality & Diversity: Being Welfare Officer entails representing all minority groups within the college.
 This includes, but isn’t limited to, the following: Females (all self-defining women), Non-Binary students, LGBTQ+ (all self-identifying students), Disabled students (all who self-define as having seen or unseen disabilities, whether diagnosed or not), International students, Part-Time students and Student Parents (all those with children/families).

 As representative, my job is to provide support; promote understanding and awareness; facilitate participation and engagement; and above all, ensure equality and inclusion for all students.
 Representing the views and voices of students is essential and this can be absolutely anything from questions or suggestions to issues and complaints.